-If you have type 2 diabetes, oral health care, along with blood glucose control, is a vital component of your ongoing determination to successfully manage or even reverse your diabetes.
+If you have type 2 diabetes, oral health care, along with blood glucose control, is a vital component of your ongoing determination to successfully manage diabetes.

 If you happen to wear dentures, make sure you clean them thoroughly daily to avoid the buildup of harmful bacteria.

 People with diabetes have special needs.
 Your dentist and hygienist have received advanced training to meet the special needs of people with type 2 diabetes.